 Many activities benefits from having some sort of sharp object to cut things.
 Examples of this include food preparation, opening packaging, trimming material to cover a blister, or hacking branches off a tree to build an emergency shelter.

-My “daily carry” knife is a Victorinox Rambler Pocket Knife which is the smallest tool I have found which has all the features I desire: a phillips head & flat screwdriver, scissors, and a sharp blade.
+My every day carry (EDC) knife is a Victorinox Rambler Pocket Knife which is the smallest tool I have found which has all the features I desire: a phillips head & flat screwdriver, scissors, and a sharp blade.
 I also get a bottle opener and nail file.
 Even though the blade is tiny, TSA will confiscate this knife.
 When flying I switch to a Swiss+Tech Utili-Key which is not as usable as the Rambler, but for years has made it through TSA checkpoints without being confiscated.
 Kevin Kelly’s CoolTools suggests the SwissCard for getting through TSA.
 When backpacking I typically bring a SOG Flash 1 folding lock blade because I find the blade on the Rambler to be too small for food prep.
 I am no longer fishing or hunting so I don’t need to worry about prepping game/fish.
 When I expect to do wood craft, building fires for groups, or in real back country when it’s not likely other would cross my path on a regular basis I bring a Fallkniven F1.
 Our family go/car camping bag has a little Vicky for food prep and an original Leatherman because it has a wide array of tools which are sometimes useful: most often the pliers.
 In the kitchen we most often use an inexpensive Victorinox paring knife and a New West Knifeworks Santoku.

 A “pocket” knife is one of the most used tools while camping and backpacking, but there are many different styles selected by people.
 Ultra-light backpackers often make do with a tiny Swiss pocket knife like the Victorinox Classic which have a small blade, scissors, a nail file, tweezers, and a toothpick.
-These tiny knives are more than adequate for basic “housekeeping” cutting.
+These tiny knives are more than adequate for basic “housekeeping” tasks.